-Michel effectively leveraged Endeavor’s advice and transformed a troubled business into an international success story.
-The G-Lab program provided franchise expansion support, while the eMBA program helped with management structure and product organization, and determined fashion trends to manage merchandising and marketing.
-He also benefited from the Ernst & Young Fellows program, ECLA, and an Entrepreneur Summit.
-Michel also gained strategy advice and key introductions through the local VentureCorps, and peer networking with fellow Entrepreneurs provided best practices in the area of international expansion.
+Michel and Silvina have leveraged Endeavor’s advice and transformed a troubled business into an international success story.
+The duo used Endeavor’s G-Lab program to help franchise expansion support, while Endeavor’s eMBA program brought key changes to management structure and product organization.
+Lolita further benefited from the Ernst & Young Fellows program and Entrepreneurship and Competitiveness in Latin America (ECLA) program.
+The team also attended Endeavor’s Entrepreneur Summit, gained strategy advice and key introductions through the local VentureCorps, and learned best practices in the area of international expansion from peer networking with fellow Entrepreneurs.

 entrepreneur spotlightsView All Entrepreneurs